 Father worked most Saturdays, and this was to be no exception.
 In the afternoon mother baked a cake and listened to a live broadcast of La Boheme on the same station that was going to air Mr. Aranoff's performance that night.
 She sometimes asked father if he wouldn't like to go to an opera with her, and he always managed to put her off without outright refusing-his schedule was too unpredictable; you never knew when a buyer would have to be taken to dinner; his hemorrhoids.
 She wouldn't dream of going to an opera or even a movie without her husband accompanying her.
 No matter how much French she spoke or how progressive her political and moral ideas, the loyal Jewish wife was still very strong in her.
 All afternoon we sang along with the music coming out of the RCA portable she kept on top of the refrigerator, and when poor tubercular Mimi was breathing her last I saw two tears trickle down my mother's pale cheeks in perfect unison.

 By seven o'clock the dishes were done and my mother had changed into the dress she wore when she took me shopping on Fordham Road.
-She rearranged some figurines in the big hutch that dominated half a wall of our living room.
+She rearranged some figurines in the big hutch dominating half a wall of our living room.
 Then she flipped through old issues of The Ladies Home Journal.
 Father was reading a copy of the Post and almost visibly digesting the veal cutlet she had made for supper.

 "How about taking a walk up to Cushman's for cheesecake?" he said, abruptly closing the paper.
 They frequently strolled along the Grand Concourse on a Saturday evening, weather permitting, a habit left over from my father's Orthodox youth.

-She reminded him that the concert would be starting in half an hour.
+She reminded him the concert would be starting in half an hour.
 "That shmuck.
 For him I have to give up my evening?"

 "He's our neighbor, David.
 It isn't every day someone you know gets to play on the radio.
 Besides, I made a cake this afternoon.
 Your favorite.
 Annie helped."